 I’m delighted to welcome librarian Heidi Estrin to my blog.
 Heidi is the Library Director at a congregation in Boca Raton, Florida, presides over the South Florida Association of Jewish Libraries, and spent several years on the Sydney Taylor Book Award Committee.
-Heidi also hosts Jewish authors on her blog podcast, THE BOOK OF LIFE.
+Heidi also hosts Jewish authors on her blog podcast, The Book of Life.
 It’s librarians like Heidi who put the right books in the right hands, helping children to become enthusiastic lifelong readers.
-Heidi’s dedication and passion for Jewish literature is evident in the all the work she does for the community.
+Heidi’s dedication and passion for Jewish literature are evident in all the work she does for the community.

 Where did you develop your passion for Jewish literature for children?

 When I first came to work at the library at Congregation B’nai Israel (www.cbiboca.org), I feared that I’d be stuck with a bunch of dry, didactic, dull old storybooks.
 I had the same impression of Jewish kidlit that many people have, left over from our childhoods when Jewish lit was more limited.
 I was amazed to learn that in actuality, Jewish kidlit is now as interesting, beautiful, inspired, and playful as any other literature!
 We’ve entered a sort of Golden Age in Jewish publishing, but many people don’t know it.
 That’s why I’m such a promoter for Jewish kidlit – I want people to realize that’s “it’s not your Bubbe’s library!”

 As a librarian, what do you look for in books that you recommend to young readers?